toadlyBroodle/spam-bot-3000/README.md

         - in browser
             - favorite, follow, reply to scraped results directly in browser to thwart api limits
         - ignore tweets by marking them in dump file with "-" prefix
-	- script for new keyword and hashtag research and gleening from scraped results
+	- script for new keyword, hashtag research by gleening scraped results
-	- script for filtering out of irrelevant keywords/hashtags
+	- script for filtering out irrelevant keywords, hashtags, screen names
-	- tweepy exception handling
+	- relatively graceful exception handling
 	- write all activity to log (log.txt)

 ## reddit initial setup